| ■ | General | |||||

 | ► | Array versus linked list: strengths and weaknesses. | |||||

-| ○ | Random (versus sequential) access, insertion/deletion anomaly, resizing woe. | |||||
+| ○ | Random access (in contant time) versus sequential access (in linear time) , insertion/deletion anomaly, resizing woe. | |||||

 | ○ | When to use which to take advantage of the strength(s) and minimize/avoid the weakness(es). | |||||